romilly/rpi-docker-tensorflow/README.md

 ## Update:

-Docker now officially support ARM architecture and this build environment uses the new Docker package for the Pi.
+Docker now officially support ARM architecture and this build uses the new Docker package for the Pi.

 I tested the build using the latest version of raspbian/jessie-lite and a **16 Gb** SD card on a Raspberry Pi model 3B.